drgerg/Pi-based-weather-station/README.md

-# The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station (As built: c.$470.00)
+# The Quest for a Reliable, Robust, Repairable Raspberry Pi-based Weather Station

 Project Initialized October 2019.
 Project opened to public on Github February 2020.
+As built: c.$470.00.
 ![RRRRPWS on the pole.](./Pics/RRRRPWS-on-the-pole.jpg)  ![Output as seen in browser.](./Pics/Output-to-browser.jpg)

 My station is up and running.
 It works.
 I get good, accurate, stable readings for temperature, pressure, humidity, wind speed, wind direction and rainfall.
 I interact with my system by means of a web browser on my desktop or phone.